- Types of Eczema

-Nummular eczema (also known as discoid eczema and nummular dermatitis) is a common type of eczema that can occur at any age.
-It is notable because it looks very different than the usual atopic dermatitis and can be much more difficult to treat.
+Nummular eczema (also known as discoid eczema and nummular dermatitis) is a form of eczema that can occur at any age.
+It looks different than other types of eczema and can be difficult to treat.

-The word “nummular” comes from the Latin word for “coin” as the spots can look coin-shaped on the skin.
-They tend to be well-defined, but may be very itchy or not itchy at all.
+The word “nummular” comes from the Latin word for “coin,” as the spots can look coin-shaped on the skin.
+The spots may be very itchy or not itchy at all.
 They can be very dry and scaly or can become wet and open.

-The cause of nummular eczema is unknown, but it tends to be more isolated than atopic dermatitis and does not seem to run in families.
-Sometimes there is a triggering event such as:
+The cause of nummular eczema is unknown, but it does not seem to run in families.
+Sometimes, it will be triggered by such things as:

 Like atopic dermatitis, nummular eczema benefits from moisturizers to calm and protect the damaged skin barrier.

-In many cases, you may receive a prescription for a corticosteroid medication to calm the inflammation as well.
-For some reason, the milder and even more moderate-potency corticosteroid creams may not be of much help with nummular eczema; more powerful creams are frequently required.
-Fortunately, unlike the chronic nature of atopic dermatitis, nummular eczema tends to disappear completely after adequate treatment in many individuals, minimizing the chance for side-effects with these stronger topical corticosteroids.
+In many cases, you may receive a prescription for a steroid medication to calm the inflammation as well.
+For some reason, the milder and moderate-potency steroid creams may not be of much help with nummular eczema.
+More powerful creams are frequently required.
+Fortunately, nummular eczema tends to disappear completely after the right treatment.

-In cases where corticosteroids are not appropriate, or when they have been used for a prolonged period, a non-corticosteroid topical medication such as tacrolimus (Protopic) or pimecrolimus (Elidel) may be prescribed.
-These agents, topical calcineurin inhibitors , are approved for use by adults and children two years of age or older, and they avoid many of the side effects of corticosteroids.
+In cases where steroids are not appropriate, or when you have used them for a long time, your doctor may prescribe a non-corticosteroid topical medication such as tacrolimus (Protopic) or pimecrolimus (Elidel).
+These medications are called topical calcineurin inhibitors are approved for use by adults and children two years of age or older.

-Topical or oral antibiotics may be used when there is evidence of bacterial infection.
+Topical or oral antibiotics may be used when there is a bacterial infection on the skin.

-Oral antihistamines can be helpful for some, and may reduce some of the itch, especially at night.
+Oral antihistamines may take away some of the itch of nummular eczema, especially at night.

-Although nummular eczema may be a form of atopic dermatitis, it appears to be a more limited one.
-Many individuals, even those presenting with very severe disease, seem to clear up completely after a short time and do not appear to have the long-term issues like other forms of eczema.
+Many people, even those who have a severe nummular eczema seem to clear up completely and do not appear to have the long-term issues like other forms of eczema.